notionparallax/blog/_drafts/a-thinking-trick-for-beginner-programmers.markdown

 [^1]: This is true for British, Australian and Americans, less so for mainland Europe, Russia as their architecture education requires a lot more maths.
 In my degree we had 2 lectures that included any calculations, and it was primary school level maths.
 I don't think there is _any_ maths in Australian architectural education.

+[^2]: By _green_  you made it work, but not be good.
+The _refactor_ part means taking the bad but working code (messy, slow, etc.) and make it good.
+The test will stop you from introducing _regression_ errors.